AgoRapide/AgoRapide/README.md

 AgoRapide and AgoRapideSample as Nuget packages.

-Doing security more "right" while the library is still quite small and easy to change.

-Support for OAuth 2.0 in AgoRapideSample.

-Support for relations in user interface (everything is thought through, only time is needed for implementation)
+More security functionality (like OAuth 2.0 for instance, at the moment HTTPS with Basic authentication is implemented)

 Unit testing (data driven based on existing annotations).